zacanger/niddesa/text/generated-translations/mahaniddesa/02-sinhala-amazon.md

 [APZ 10.5] (#apz10 .5) {#apz10 .5 .ref .apz} "Due to its vicious
-Do not behave.” is a heterogeneous boditis that does not behave due to heterogeneous boditis. heterogeneous Vachi does not behave malignant due to karma.
+Do not behave.” is a heterogeneous boditis that does not behave due to heterogeneous boditis. heterogeneous Vachi does not behave malignant due to kamma.
 Heterogeneous due to heterogeneous chetana Do not behave.
 Heterogeneous PriisDo not behave malignant due to ingestion.
 Samaden Not “the discreet, but life is little,” life is life, Existence of dependence, presence, life life is the rule of life, and the facts